frobertpixto/frobertpixto/README.md

 I have numerous years of experience in Software Development and as Tech Lead.

 Specialties:
-- Strong skills in Java, Swift/Objective C, Python, C#/.NET and C++.
+- Strong skills in Java, Python, Swift/Objective C, and C#/.NET.
 - System architecture.
 - Machine Learning and Deep Learning.
 - Mission critical systems where performance and high availability are essential.